 Apart from the eye drops and ointment, one has to use the eyes to appear straight or almost straight after surgery.
-At least, that is the result we want.
 Most of the time, the families cannot appreciate this corrected position because the eyes are red after the squint operation.
 Gradually as the redness decreases, family members start enjoying that the eye's position has changed.

 There is a possibility that the patient may see double after the squint surgery.
 Most of the time, this settles down as the eyes and vision adjust to the new position.
 Sometimes this does not go away, and your eye specialist may have to prescribe you glasses to eliminate the double vision.